Our Services

 • emergency and injury care assessment

-• health promotion and prevention (weight reduction, nutrition, smoking cessation, fitness, and stress reduction counseling)
+• health promotion (weight reduction, nutrition, smoking cessation, fitness, and stress reduction counseling)

-• family planning (contraceptive counseling, pregnancy testing, and emergency contraception)
+• sexual health education (contraceptive counseling, pregnancy testing, and emergency contraception)

-• sexually transmitted disease (STD) testing and treatment
+• sexually transmitted disease (STD) education and testing

 Laboratory Services

-The following diagnostic tests are available through the Health Center:
+The following screening tests are available through the Health Center:

 • strep test